sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaigns.md

 Selecting A/B Testing Criteria
 {% endanchor %}

+{% info %}
+You can test up to 6 variations of your campaign subject.
+{% endinfo %}

 The criteria you can set for your A/B tests are:

 * Open Rate - This is the rate at which your customers <a href="{{root_url}}/Glossary/opens.html">open</a> your emails.